mpdf/mpdf.github.io/what-else-can-i-do/images.md

 ## Size constraint

 When writing HTML, image size is automatically constrained to current margins and page position.
 An extra parameter added to end of the Image() function allows you to override this:

 {% highlight php %}
 <?php

-$mpdf->Image('files/images/frontcover.jpg',0,0,210,297,'jpg','',true, false);

 // the last "false" allows a full page picture
+$mpdf->Image('files/images/frontcover.jpg', 0, 0, 210, 297, 'jpg', '', true, false);
 {% endhighlight %}

 This is useful for e.g. a cover page for your document.

 This can be achieved using HTML &amp; CSS like this:

-{% highlight php %}
+{% highlight html %}
 <div style="position: absolute; left:0; right: 0; top: 0; bottom: 0;">

 <img src="/files/images/frontcover.jpg" style="width: 210mm; height: 297mm; margin: 0;" />